hdetering/orycun/README.md

 # Outline

 In this study, DNA from 81 individual rabbits were sequenced using the Genotyping-by-Sequencing ([Elshire2011][1]) protocol.
+A genome-wide association study was carried out to determine potential genetic factors associated with the survival of infection with rabbit heamorrhagic disease (RHD) virus.

+# Demultiplexing

+Individuals were pooled for sequencing after tagging them with custom [barcodes][meta/samples_lib_barcode.tsv].
+The resulting reads were demultiplexed with

 [1]: https://doi.org/10.1371/journal.pone.0019379